 Patrick is passionate about the Foster City community; and he is known for his work ethic, energy and temperament.
 “Through my years of service as a community activist, I understand the breadth and depth of the complex issues facing the council and I will be able to hit the ground running to help make decisions in the best interest of the community.
 I will work collaboratively and in a civil manner with council members and the public.
 I will always put “Foster City First” as a council member.

-Click the Audio below to see why Patrick is running-
+Click the Audio below to hear why Patrick is running-